KuubixBV/filemaker-server/readme.md

 After doing so login using the credentials u provided inside the .env file and open the database.
 You should now be able to add the host `localhost` in FileMaker and connect to the application.

 Now before continuing we need to make sure the API-user has ODBC/JDBC access.
 Go to `File -> Manage -> Security` and edit the access-rights for your API-user.
 Enable ODBC/JDBC access.

+*Note: I included a database.fmp12 file inside test-database folder, that can be used for testing purposes.
+The login credentials are Admin/admin.
+We can use this file to test the JDBC connection too.*

 ## 4. Installing SSL certificates